lenewsad/IntuneEDU/IntuneEDU/apps/install-apps.md

 2. In the Express Setup workflow, select the **Group** you want to add apps to and then click **Next**.
 3. Select the apps you want to deploy to that group, and then click **Next**.

-## Install an app to multiple groups
+## Install apps to multiple groups
 This method lets you select an app and deploy it to one or more groups.
 1. In the [Intune for Education portal](https://manage.windowsazure.com), click the **Apps** workplace.
 2. In the list of apps on the left, select the app you want to deploy.